Benhwaet/Staff-Tableau/README.md

 # Staff-Tableau

-View and manage the departments, roles, and employees in a company
+View and manage the departments, roles, and employees in a company using MySQL queries in Nodejs, using the Inquirer package.

 ## Description

 This application is a command-line application that allows the user to view and manage the departments, roles, and employees in a company.
 The user can add departments, roles, and employees, view departments, roles, and employees, update employee roles, update an employee's manager, view employees by manager, view employees by department, delete a department, delete a role, delete an employee, and view the total utilized budget of a department.

+Please note that this project is not optimized and the Update Employee Role function does not work.
+The program will be updated in the future to fix these issues.

 ## Table of Contents